IRISH CRIME WRITERS

 International bestselling author who lived in Ireland for some years and included several Irish-based stories in his 1982 collection, No Comebacks.Tana French

-A professional actress, her debut psychological thriller, In the Woods, was published in March 2007 and will shortly appear the US and other territories.
-Among other rave reviews, Books Ireland called it "gloriously written [...] the most impressive first novel I've read in ages".Jenny Friel TC - see separate True Crime page.
+A professional actress, her debut psychological thriller, In the Woods, appeared in March 2007.
+Among other rave reviews, Books Ireland called it "gloriously written [...] the most impressive first novel I've read in ages".
+Following its US publication it won the Macavity Award for Best First Mystery.
+Her second book, The Likeness, was published to wide acclaim and very large sales in 2008.Jenny Friel TC - see separate True Crime page.

 Brian Gallagher